About Emmaus Evangelical Lutheran Church

 Orthodox

 We hold to the right teaching of the Christian faith as it has been handed down from the Apostles through the centuries.
-We confess the Triune God -- Father, Son, and Holy Spirit -- and believe, teach, and confess all the articles of the Christian faith as revealed in Holy Scripture and summarized in the three Ecumenical Creeds: the Apostles' Creed, the Nicene Creed, and the Athanasian Creed.
+We confess the Triune God - Father, Son, and Holy Spirit - and believe, teach, and confess all the articles of the Christian faith as revealed in the sixty-six books of Holy Scripture and summarized in the three Ecumenical Creeds: the Apostles' Creed, the Nicene Creed, and the Athanasian Creed.

 Confessional

 We are bound by the Lutheran Confessions contained in the Book of Concord of 1580, which we hold to be a true and faithful exposition of Holy Scripture.
-These confessions -- including Luther's Small and Large Catechisms, the Augsburg Confession, and the Formula of Concord -- shape our teaching, preaching, and practice.
+These confessions - which include Luther's Small and Large Catechisms, the Augsburg Confession, and the Formula of Concord - shape our teaching, preaching, and practice.

 Liturgical